Date: October 11, 2022

 Mount King George towers to 3411m to the west.

-Gypsum Ridge (treed hump, bottom left) along with the Opal Range (comprised of: Denny, Evan-Thomas, Packenham, Hood, Brock, Blane, Burney, Jerram, Schlee, and Elpoca) and Mount Rae rise beyond the now insignificant-looking East Peak.
+Gypsum Ridge (treed hump, bottom left) along with the Opal Range (comprised of: Denny, Evan-Thomas, Packenham, Hood, Brock, Blane, Burney, Jerram, Schlee, and Elpoca) and Mount Rae rise beyond the now insignificant-looking east peak.

-Pumpkin-head poses above the pumpkin himself 😂.
+Pumpkin-head poses above the pumpkin himself! 😂

-Unique view across the valley to the west, with Foch, Sarrail, and Joffre rising on the left, Lyautey in the middle, and King George (distant) along with Putnik on the right.
+Beautiful views across the valley to the west, with Foch, Sarrail, and Joffre rising on the left, Lyautey in the middle, and King George (distant) along with Putnik on the right.

-Mount Sir Douglas, rises beyond Hermione Peak, with Warspite and Invincible just to the right, and the Murray/Cegnfs duo even more right ;).
+Mount Sir Douglas, rises beyond Hermione Peak, with Warspite and Invincible just to the right, and the Murray/Cegnfs duo even more right!

 The connecting ridge to the South Peak looks like it could be fun!